-Sensitive skin or sensitized skin is a growing concern for many nowadays, but what causes it to occur?
+Sensitive skin is a growing concern for many nowadays, but what causes it to occur?
 Keep reading to understand skin sensitivity and ways to treat it.

 What is sensitive skin?

 Any skin type can experience sensitivity, from oily, acne-prone to dry and mature.

 The top layer of your skin, the epidermis, acts as the protective barrier, keeping harmful substances out and locking moisture in.
 However, sometimes, the skin natural defences can get weakened, affecting the skin barrier, leaving it easily irritated.

 Your skin can also become more sensitive at different times, commonly due to sun exposure, environmental pollutants, changes in temperature, hormonal changes during menstrual cycle or pregnancy, dehydration, lack of sleep, harsh ingredients, allergies, existing skin disorders and many other lifestyle factors.